openstack/monasca-api/docs/monasca-api-spec.md

 #### Simple Example
-In this example the metric uniquely identified with the name=cpu_perc and dimension hostname=host.domain.com is compared to the threshold 95.
+In this example the metric uniquely identified with the name=cpu.system_perc and dimension hostname=host.domain.com is compared to the threshold 95.

 ```
-cpu_perc{hostname=host.domain.com} > 95
+cpu.system_perc{hostname=host.domain.com} > 95
 ```

 #### More Complex Example
-In this example the average of the same metric as in the previous example is evaluated over a 120 second period for 3 times so that the expression will evaluate to true if the average is greater than 95 seconds for a total of 360 seconds.
+In this example the average of the same metric as in the previous example is evaluated over a 120 second period for 3 times so that the expression will evaluate to true if the average is greater than 95 for a total of 360 seconds.

 ```
-avg(cpu_perc{hostname=host.domain.com}, 120) > 95 times 3
+avg(cpu.system_perc{hostname=host.domain.com}, 120) > 95 times 3
 ```

 Note that period is the number of seconds for the measurement to be done on.
 They can only be in a multiple of 60.
 Periods is how many times in a row that this expression must be true before triggering the alarm.
 Both period and periods are optional and default to 60 and 1 respectively.